-Weeds are invasive plants that adapt quickly and aggressively to the Alberta landscape and cause lasting damage.
+Weeds, or invasive plants, are non-native plants that adapt quickly and aggressively to the Alberta landscape causing lasting damage.

 The negative effects of weeds include:

-- Reducing the habitat for native plants species, which in turn threatens the other species of insect, plant, fish and animal that depend on native plants
+- Reducing the habitat available for native plants species, which in turn threatens species of insect, plant, fish and animal that depend on native plants

 - Reducing property values for residents and agricultural producers

-- Increasing expenses for municipalities, producers and property owners
+- Increasing land management expenses for counties and municipalities, businesses and property owners

-We can all pitch in to control weeds.
-Here’s how:
+We all have a role to play in response to weeds.
+Here's how:

-- When planting, select plants that are Alberta native species – they’re more likely to thrive and are better for our province’s bees, butterflies and birds.
+- When planting, choose plants that are Alberta native species – they're adapted to thrive and are better for supporting our province’s bees, butterflies and birds.

-- When buying soil, select a company that uses weed control measures.
+- When buying soil, sand or gravel, select a company that practices good weed control.

 - Before going to the gardening centre, brush up on your knowledge of native and invasive plants: